-As we adjust to the new normal for the month, our ECLAT experts are delighted to share some helpful tips for selecting the correct code assignment when it comes to septic emboli.
+As we adjust to the new normal for the month, our ECLAT medical coding experts are delighted to share some helpful tips for selecting the correct code assignment when it comes to septic emboli.
 But first, let's refresh your memory by describing the clinical criteria.

 A septic embolus is a type of bacterial infection inside a blood vessel due to a thrombus or fat globule or air or foreign material.
 This term specifically refers to an infection that started in one part of the body and traveled through blood vessels to reach another part of the body, possibly blocking one or more blood vessels.